Jacqueline8996/randomPassword/README.md

 # Summary:
-This page will generate a random password that within the desired user input. there will be option given on the following:
+This page will generate a random password that within the desired user input from the prompt. there will be option given on the following:
 * Will get to choose the length of the password between 8 to 128 characters
 * if they want lower case